gazay/ids_please/README.md

 Get social network IDs or screen names from links to social network accounts.

-Sometimes you need to get a social network account name from a link — to store a screen name in yor database instead of parsing the link every time, or maybe to work with these accounts using social network APIs (as I do).
+Sometimes you need to get a social network account name from a link — to store a screen name in your database instead of parsing the link every time, or maybe to work with these accounts using social network APIs (as I do).
 Would be easier to have a library that extracts this kind of information from all known social networks for your pleasure.